 Outcomes

 LOS, cost per bed day, absolute change in OHS and OKS complications at 6-months after surgery (see chapter 4 for details).
 The rate of revision up to 5 years after primary THR/TKR was also evaluated.
 This included revisions declared to the NJR registry by the surgeons and revisions reported to HES.
 We specified our analysis time in years reporting the rate as number of revisions per 1000 implant-years.
+For a list of the OPCS4 codes used to identify hip revision see Report Supplementary Material File 4, and for knee revision see Report Supplementary Material File 5.

 Intervention